"}

 A ‘Unique’ Race

 Garvey led a relatively quiet campaign.
-He was noticeably absent from Trump’s only California rally in Coachella and the California Republican party’s Spring convention in Burlingame in May.
+He was noticeably absent from Trump’s only California rally in Coachella and the California Republican party’s spring convention in Burlingame in May.

 Trump declined to endorse Garvey at a campaign stop at his golf course in Rancho Palo Verdes, California, on Sept.
-13. He told reporters Garvey had “no chance” of winning without the Make America Great Again movement behind him.
+13. He told reporters that Garvey had “no chance” of winning without the Make America Great Again movement behind him.

 “I don’t know much about Steve Garvey,” Trump said.
 “I think he’s made a big mistake because he hasn’t reached out to MAGA.”

 When asked if not reaching out to Trump’s campaign hurt his chances of winning, Garvey told KCRA 3 in an Oct.
-30 interview that his race was “very unique,“ that he knew ”it was going to be extremely difficult” and for that reason, he only sought the endorsements of “police and sheriffs and first-responders.”
+30 interview that his race was “very unique,“ that he knew ”it was going to be extremely difficult” and for that reason, he sought the endorsements of only “police and sheriffs and first-responders.”

 Border Crisis